• Skip to primary navigation

 • To make the whipped cream: Add the double cream, icing sugar and vanilla extract into a large bowl.
 Using a handheld mixer, whip the cream until it forms smooth, thick peaks.
 It should be easily spreadable but hold its shape.
 Alternatively use a stand mixer with the balloon attachment.

-300 ml Double Cream, 50 g Icing Sugar, 1 teaspoon Vanilla Extract
+300 ml Double Cream, 50 g Icing Sugar, 1 tsp Vanilla Extract

 • To assemble the Eton mess: Spoon a small layer of raspberry jam into the bottom of each dessert glass.